Community supervision & Corrections Department

 Community Supervision is the supervised release of a defendant within the community in lieu of incarceration in jail or prison (versus parole, which is the supervision in the community upon early release from prison).

-Dallas County CSCD is staffed by more than 530 community supervision officers, assistant supervisors, supervisors, and administrators.
+Dallas County CSCD is staffed by more than 400 community supervision officers, supervisors, division managers, and administrators.
 Support staff numbers more than 100.

 Note: On August 20, 2010, the probation clients of the Dallas County CSCD reached the milestone of 1 million total cans of food donated to the North Texas Food Bank.